dflorez0/LuaOOPTutorial/README.md

 * Each method has to be commented, except getters and setters.
 * Code duplicate is forbidden.
 If a code has to be duplicated it should be extracted and put in a method.

+## Class Structure ##
+As shown by the template _Template.lua_ the class structure to follow is the following:
+* The header of the file containing the file name, the author and the creation date
+* All requirement
+* The class table
+* The private class properties
+* The private class methods
+* The public class methods
+* The constructor
+* The instance creation (called self) with the inheritance command
+* The private instance properties
+* The private instance methods
+* The public instance methods
+* The call to methods for building an instance.
+These methods' call are used for setting the instance default values
+* The operator overloading

 ## Unit test ##
 To limit bugs, ensure each method does its work without error and follow methods evolution, they are unit tested (Attention: This has nothing to do with the term "Unit" in Osmose).
 These tests check the result of a method against a predicted value for given parameters.
 If the tests are passed, the method has the